hythamalmarie-stack/hythamalmarie-stack/README.md

 ---

 ## 🚀 About Me
-I’m a Computer Engineering graduate passionate about **IoT, Cloud Computing, and Embedded Systems**, with hands-on experience in building intelligent, connected solutions that merge **AI, automation, and data-driven insights**.
+I’m a Computer Engineering graduate passionate about **IoT, AI, and Embedded Systems**, with hands-on experience in building intelligent, connected solutions that merge **AI, automation, and data-driven insights**.

 ---